A recording of this webinar is available online

 A Legal Insights Webinar

 Presented by the Intellectual Property & Technology Group, our Legal Insights webinars provide focused assessments of various issues in intellectual property, with an opportunity for virtual roundtable discussion.
-If you would like to attend, or have colleagues who would, please register any interested parties using the "Register" button above.
-If you know you are unable to attend, or if this is of no interest to you, please let us know so we can exclude you from future mailings for this particular event.

 1.0 hour CLE is available for this session AZ, CA, NJ and NY.